TanveerpashaS/campus-playbook/README.md

 ## THE CAMPUS PLAYBOOK

-## clone it
+## cloning steps
-1.npm install
+1.npm install "\n"
-2.change to your own branch for making changes
-3.npm run dev
+2.change to your own branch for making changes "\n" 3.npm run dev